Plan Summary Menu

 Self-employed persons such as sole proprietors, unincorporated owners and partners are not eligible to personally participate in the Plan.

 Pensions are not paid to persons who are found to be ineligible for Plan coverage, even if contributions are made on their behalf.
-If you have questions about whether your coverage is proper, write directly to your Administrative Office.
+If you have questions about your eligibility for Plan coverage, write directly to your Administrative Office.

 Special Participation Rules for Certain New or Reentering Groups